strzkrzysiek/calib3d/README.md

 # Calib3D

-TThis project provides a library for the autocalibration of cameras' extrinsic and intrinsic parameters, along with 3D scene reconstruction.
+This project provides a library for the autocalibration of cameras' extrinsic and intrinsic parameters, along with 3D scene reconstruction.
 The purpose of the project is to showcase the computer vision skills of the author.

 ## Building